alex/what-happens-when/README.rst

 Directly connected:

-* If the computer is directly connected to the router the router response with an ``ARP Reply`` (see below)
+* If the computer is directly connected to the router, the router responds with an ``ARP Reply`` (see below)

 Hub: